-Facts about Top of the Rock:
+Top of the Rock Facts

 - The upper decks are 850 feet above street level

-Visiting the Top of the Rock Observation Deck:
+How to Visit Top of the Rock

-You can book your tickets online with just 3 hours of notice (depending on availability), but you can also pick them up at the box office or at one of the kiosks selling tickets in Rockefeller Center.
+The views are best on clear days and, depending on availability, you can book your tickets online with just 3 hours of notice.
+You can also collect your tickets at the box office or at one of the kiosks selling tickets at Rockefeller Center.

-Tips for Visiting the Observation Deck:
+Tips for Visiting